How To Grow A Thick Full Beard

 One thing that needs to be stated before we go on.
 Your beard growth will largely depend on your genetics and your hormone levels.
 If it’s not in the cards for you, don’t force it.
 I believe that most men can create the appearance of a full beard if they have full coverage and a lot of patience, but if you can’t grow a beard, you’re much better off working with what you got.
 If you’re a young man, just give it time.
 Most men can’t grow a solid beard till their mid-twenties at least.

-Also keep in mind that unless you have very thick facial hair, the first month or two is going to suck.
+Also, keep in mind that unless you have very thick facial hair, the first month or two is going to suck.
 Your facial hair will not look thick and full.
 In fact, it probably won’t look good at all.
-There are some tricks and tips to getting your beard thick and full which I’ve outlined later in this article, but for now, let’s focus on the steps of actually growing the thing out.
+There are some tricks and tips to getting your beard thick and full, which I’ve outlined later in this article, but for now, let’s focus on the steps of actually growing the thing out.

 1. Let It Grow for 2 Months

 You can’t build a statute without clay.
 You need something to work with.
 This is advice I scoffed at when I was first researching how to grow out my own beard.
 It sounds so simple.
 But like most simple advice, it’s correct.
 Let the damn thing grow.
-Your facial hair will grow at different speeds and you’re going to need to give it time to fill out.
+Your facial hair will grow at different speeds, and you’re going to need to give it time to fill out.
 Eventually, once the length gets there, the patchy spots will be covered and you’ll have a better idea of what the final shape will be.

 Before then, don’t try and trim it.
 Many beards have been ruined by the impatience of men, hacking into it too early.
 You’re going to need at least a month, preferably two, before you can start to shape it.
+You should, however, be trimming your neck and cheek lines to keep things maintained.
+More on that later.

 2. Use Beard Oil to Moisturize